 A Tribute to Sir Richard Rodney Bennett and Sir George Shearing

-The performances will be hosted by radio presenter, conductor (and former King's Singer), Brian Kay.
-At the London performance, Brian will also lead at pre-concert talk at 6.15 pm to explore the lives and music of these outstanding artists.
-Joining the discussion will be members of The King's Singers past and present, Lady Ellie Shearing, Malcolm Creese, and other friends and musicians who worked with George Shearing and Richard Rodney Bennett.
+The performances were hosted by radio presenter, conductor (and former King's Singer), Brian Kay.
+At the London performance, Brian also lead a pre-concert talk to explore the lives and music of these outstanding artists.
+Joining the discussion were members of The King's Singers past and present, Lady Ellie Shearing, Malcolm Creese, and other friends and musicians who worked with George Shearing and Richard Rodney Bennett.

-The London concert will also feature the Choir of Royal Holloway, which will be performing two pieces by Sir Richard Rodney Bennett, including the second performance of 'A Colloquy With God' - a Swaledale Festival commission which he composed for the Choir and Acoustic Triangle shortly before his death in 2012.
+The London concert also featured the Choir of Royal Holloway, performing two pieces by Sir Richard Rodney Bennett, including the second performance of 'A Colloquy With God' - a Swaledale Festival commission which he composed for the Choir and Acoustic Triangle shortly before his death in 2012.

 A NEW PIECE BY SIR RICHARD RODNEY BENNETT FOR ACOUSTIC TRIANGLE